CosmWasm/cosmwasm/docs/CAPABILITIES.md

 and
 [here](https://github.com/CosmWasm/wasmvm/blob/v1.0.0-rc.0/libwasmvm/src/cache.rs#L62).
-`capabilities_from_csv` takes a comma separated list and returns a set of features.
-This features list is set
+`capabilities_from_csv` takes a comma separated list and returns a set of capabilities.
+This capabilities list is set
 [in keeper.go](https://github.com/CosmWasm/wasmd/blob/v0.27.0-rc0/x/wasm/keeper/keeper.go#L100)
 and
 [in app.go](https://github.com/CosmWasm/wasmd/blob/v0.27.0-rc0/app/app.go#L475-L496).

-## Common features
+## Common capabilities

-Here is a list of features created in the past.
-Since features can be created between contract and environment, we don't know them all in the VM.
+Here is a list of capabilities created in the past.
+Since capabilities can be created between contract and environment, we don't know them all in the VM.

 - `iterator` is for storage backends that allow range queries.
 Not all types of databases do that.
 There are trees that don't allow it and Secret Network does